 Conclusion

-Begin to get to know Him.
-Understanding Him is the key to achieving everything you could ever want.
+Understanding God’s purpose is the key to living a more meaningful life.
 You will start to understand why you were made if you surrender your eternal life to God.
 All the details of your life will begin to make sense as the Lord reveals your destiny.
-Your life is just getting started, and things only get better.
+Your life is just getting started, and things will only get better.